-Finding lunch was a challenge.
-I don’t think we’d really realised how religious Italy still is, at its core.
-In a relatively small town like Turin many places are still shut on Sundays.
-We tried a number of well rated restaurants before giving up, thinking we’d try the cafe in the up-market deli.
-This was busy with no tables and as the tables were scatted around the isles people shop along it is a peculiar vibe to try and eat in.
+Lunch was a challenge.
+I don’t think we’d realised how religious Italy still is, at its core.
+In a relatively small town like Turin, many places close Sundays.
+We tried several well-rated restaurants before giving up, thinking we’d try the cafe in the up-market deli.
+The cafe was busy with no tables, and as the tables sat, scattered around the aisles people shop along it is a peculiar vibe to try and eat.

 We then went over to Roadhouse Steak in the cinema, in the sure and certain hope a cinema restaurant would be serving and would be large enough to accommodate two people.
-It was and it could.
+It was, and it could.
 We then had a very mediocre meal, as you’d expect at that kind of venue before ordering a ‘mytaxi’ cab into town.
-To make it clear how mediocre it actually was, my friend ordered the ‘all you can eat ribs’ and didn’t bother after the first serving.
+To make it clear how average it was, my friend ordered the ‘all you can eat ribs’ and didn’t bother after the first serving.

-It took about 15 minutes to arrange and arrive as it seems the online booking of cabs is not a common thing in Turin.
-Uber is unavailable and mytaxi doesn’t have a lot of taxi’s to its name.
-This also became a common refrain of our trip.
-The driver who did arrive was excellent, he called at the start to confirm we would be there at his estimated arrival time and then called when he got close to ensure the pickup location was understood.
+It took about 15 minutes to arrange and arrive as it seems the on-line booking of cabs is not a common thing in Turin.
+Uber is unavailable, and MyTaxi doesn’t have a lot of taxi’s to its name.
+Lack of transport became a common refrain of our trip.
+The driver who did arrive was excellent, and he called at the start to confirm we would be there at his estimated arrival time and then called when he got close to ensure the pick-up location was understood.
 He took us into town and dropped us at the Egyptian Museum.

-For a town like Turin the Egyptian Museum is very large, but as a famous archeologist once said, the road to Egypt starts in Turin.
+For a town like Turin, the Egyptian Museum is enormous, but as a famous archaeologist once said, the road to Egypt starts in Turin.
 The museum starts at the basement floor, with the first exhibit being a Roman artefact (an irony they happily acknowledge in their audio guide) before taking you up to the top of the building and letting you work your way down.
-The museum is very good and the audio guide has a lot of information, but it is perhaps disappointing that the most impressive items, the statues, are all gathered (with a few minor exceptions) on the last floor you visit, but that also builds up the impression and expectation.
+The museum is magnificent, and the audio guide has a lot of information.
+Still, it is perhaps disappointing that the most important items, the statues, are all gathered (with a few minor exceptions) on the lowest floor you visit, but that also builds up the impression and expectation.

 What is interesting is they have a few sections of ‘material display’ where they show off the backlog of items that perhaps would never get a case to themselves but are interesting.
-40 or so head rests, a dozen pots.
+40 or so headrests, a dozen pots.
 Half a hundred models for the funeral rites.
-It is an insight into the challenge a museum has of having a number of ‘boring’ items that are still important scientifically.
-It is also something I’ve never seen another museum do, crowd some their less ‘sexy’ items into cases to be seen as a sideline.
+It is an insight into the challenge a museum has of having many ‘boring’ items that are still important scientifically.
+It is also something I’ve never seen another museum do, crowd some their less ‘sexy’ pieces into cases to be seen as a sideline.

-After the museum we walked up to Castle Square, where the Palazzo Madama and the Royal Palace are based.
-It is an impressive location; spacious but full of people.
-We wandered into the grounds of the Royal Palace, but by this point, my friend had had enough of museums and so we left by a side entrance to see the Porta Palantina, the Roman city gates, and also a park where the homeless congregate and people exercise their dogs.
+After the museum, we walked up to Castle Square, where the Palazzo Madama and the Royal Palace are based.
+It is an important location; spacious but full of people.
+We wandered into the grounds of the Royal Palace, but by this point, my friend had had enough of museums.
+So we left by a side entrance to see the Porta Palantina, the Roman city gates, and also a park where the homeless congregate and people exercise their dogs.

 One of the more remarkable things I found about Turin, is the disparity in the architecture.
 Roman vies with renaissance.
 Modern and medieval share a square.
 It could come across as patchwork, but instead it gives a sense of eternal continuity.
 Turin has been here for centuries and is always embracing the new.